Emmett Kelly: Honors

 On August 9, 1956 the Kelly family visited his adopted hometown of Houston, Missouri when the town renamed the open area where he gave his first performance at the "Old Settlers Reunion" in 1920 as "Emmett Kelly Park" in his honor.
 Nineteen years later Kelly returned to Houston for a final time when Governor Christopher Bond recognized Houston's former resident by declaring October 9, 1975 as "Emmett Kelly Day" in Missouri.
 Since then the annual "Emmett Kelly Clown Festival" has attracted clowns from across the region, including Kelly's grandson, Joey Kelly, who returned to perform as a special guest in 2007.
 Although the festival ended its original 21-year run in May 2008, it returned in April 2022 when Kelly's daughter, Stasia, was presented with a key to the city.

 Kelly was inducted into the Circus Ring of Fame in Sarasota, Florida in 1988 and International Circus Hall of Fame in Peru, Indiana in 1994.
 On May 1, 1996, a bust of Kelly was dedicated in the "Hall of Famous Missourians" at the state capitol in Jefferson City, Missouri.

 Legacy

 Kelly's son, Emmett Kelly Jr., performed a similar "Weary Willie" character and as a result the two were estranged for many years.
 Kelly Jr. died in 2006.

 According to the documentary Halloween Unmasked, the choice for the mask of the film's fictional serial killer Michael Myers was down to two: a modified Captain Kirk mask and an Emmett Kelly mask.
 While the Emmett Kelly mask was unsettling and eerie, it did not quite evoke the creepy feeling they were seeking.
 The Kirk mask did, resulting in the crew selecting it for the film.

-In 2023, Emmett Kelly became the protagonist of the award-winning short documentary Who Is Weary Willie? directed by Constanza H. Hevia and produced by filmmaker and scholar Daniel L. Bernardi.

-In the 2024 Poker-themed video game Balatro, Kelly serves as the design inspiration for a Joker named Vagabond.
-This joker's ability is to spawn a Tarot Card after playing a hand while having $4 or less.
+In the 2024 poker-themed video game Balatro, Kelly serves as the design inspiration for a Joker named Vagabond.
+This joker's ability is to spawn a Tarot Card powerup after playing a hand while having $4 or less.